dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 [!code-csharp[Main](../../../../samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.ExistingDb/Startup.cs#AddedUsings)]

-Now we can use the `AddDbContext(...)` method to register it as a service.
+Now you can use the `AddDbContext(...)` method to register it as a service.
 * Locate the `ConfigureServices(...)` method
 * Add the following code to register the context as a service

 [!code-csharp[Main](../../../../samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.ExistingDb/Startup.cs?name=ConfigureServices&highlight=14-15)]

 > [!TIP]
 > In a real application you would typically put the connection string in a configuration file or environment variable.
-For the sake of simplicity, we are defining it in code.
+For the sake of simplicity, this tutorial has you define it in code.
 For more information, see [Connection Strings](../../miscellaneous/connection-strings.md).

 ## Create a controller and views